Generation Y: It’s not all digital

 Myth: Terrible with money

 Research by Tetrapak in 2015 revealed that millennials are spending close to $600 billion annually, and willing to spend more on convenient products.
 However, it turns out we are also savvy shoppers and realise the value of products.

 This research was backed up in a Forbes article with global investment management firm, T. Rowe Price, who also found that Gen Y were better at budgeting, contributing to a pension, and saving; 75% of Gen Y respondents tracked their expenses compared to 64% of baby boomers.

 [Millennials] are exhibiting financial discipline in managing their spending and defying stereotypes.

 Anne Coveney, senior manager at T. Rowe Price said: “[Millennials] are exhibiting financial discipline in managing their spending and defying stereotypes that this generation is prone to spend-thrift, short-sighted thinking.”

 Where does this financial savviness arise from?
 It’s easy to see the impact of external financial issues – like Generation X before us, we’re one of the first generations to have received redundancies in their 20s (especially in the aftermath of the 2008 recession), and frequent career changes are as much guaranteed as expected.
 A lot of us graduated into high unemployment rates and frozen wages.

-The Telegraph reported that 55 per cent of Generation Y can expect to be made redundant at some point in their working life, and this is already ringing true for British Home Stores staff.
-We retire later, are likely to live for longer, have smaller pension pots and lower full-time salaries than our parents or grandparents.
+The Telegraph reported that 55% of Generation Y can expect to be made redundant at some point in their working life.
+We also retire later, are likely to live for longer, have smaller pension pots and lower full-time salaries than our parents or grandparents.

 The good news is that this financial shrewdness lends itself well to the next generation of CAs, who have been exercising their own risk-management strategies in their personal lives - never mind auditing, reporting and sorting for a range of sectors and industries as a student CA!